thereseohanlon/java-training-revenue/README.md

 Now we're ready to send some JSON to our new endpoint!
 1. In **PostMan**, create a new request with a method type of **Post**.
 2. Get a JSON ```Screening``` from the single screening endpoint and paste it into the *Body -> raw JSON* tab of the request in PostMan.
-2. **Modify** some of the values on the request, paticulary the screening *id*.
+3. **Modify** some of the values on the request, particularly  the screening *id*.
-3. Send it!
-4. Verify your new screening exists by fetching it.
+4. Send it and verify your new screening exists by fetching the screening for the new patient id.

 That's it, you've now created an API using Spring!